Dried Sassafras Leaves |

 I also got to bring home some sassafras from the Wild Brew class and I dried the leaves and will go into some stew or gumbo this fall.
 The roots will most likely end up in a soda or an ale.
 I haven't decided yet.

-The ale brewing
+The ale brewing over the campfire. |

-the spice bush
+Mallory adding the spice bush to the ale. |

 Moving on to the wine, we knew we'd be doing blackberries and all of us (except Tim - he's a sly one) braved the blackberry brambles, ticks, and sun to acquire our three pounds of wine in waiting.
 This wine will be amazing considering the blood, sweat, and tears we all shed for it.

-Blackberry Spice Bush Mead
+Blackberry Spice Bush Mead in the making. |

 The flavorings for the mead were a source of great discussion.
 We considered a great many things, even wild carrot, but finally settled on blackberry and spice bush.
 We had enough leftover from bottling that we all got a taste of the unfermented juice.
 It tasted fantastic.
 It is going to be a fantastic mead.